Socorro mockingbird: Ecology and status

 The Socorro mockingbird today lives mainly in unmodified low forest above 600 m (2000 ft), where it prefers groves of Oreopanax xalapensis and the endemic Guettarda insularis, with an understorey dominated by Triumfetta socorrensis and the endemic Eupatorium pacificum.
-As late as March 1953 it was still "common" at lower elevations, foraging in arid open areas of the Croton masonii-prickly pear shrubland.
+As late as March 1953 it was still "common" at lower elevations, foraging in arid open shrublands of Croton masonii and prickly pear.
 In November of the same year, the birds had retired to the more humid forest in the uplands and were busy singing and defending territories.
 Today, they mainly remain in Ficus cotinifolia stands when visiting the lower elevations.
 The breeding season is extended, with nests in attendance between November and July, with the peak laying occurring in March and April.
 Three eggs are laid, which take no more 15 days to hatch.

 The birds are generally reluctant to fly and as late as the mid-20th century were still fatally unwary; if pressed they will rather hop away than fly and if they take wing, it is usually for a few meters only.
 This may be an adaptation to the fact that Socorro has no native terrestrial predators, but red-tailed hawks and great frigatebirds that not infrequently prey on mockingbird-sized birds.

-This species feeds on small invertebrates, the remains of land crabs (Gecarcinus planatus) and fruit, namely of the endemic shrubs Ilex socorrensis and Sideroxylon socorrense, the latter of which has also become rare.
+This species feeds on small invertebrates, the remains of land crabs (Johngarthia planata) and fruit, namely of the endemic shrubs Ilex socorrensis and Sideroxylon socorrense, the latter of which has also become rare.
 Flies are pecked up but do not seem to be snatched out of the air.
 Like many Mimidae, the Socorro mockingbird is an aggressive, solitary species living alone or with its partner.
 When they come together at a plentiful food source – e.g. blowflies on a carcass – there is a marked social hierarchy between birds and rarely are more than two or three actively feeding; the less dominant birds hang around nearby, waiting for their turn.

 The call is two medium followed by one lower whistle.
 Less often, a full song is given, consisting of a variable warbling tune, repeated several times as in many mockingbirds.
 It is not clear whether this species imitates other birds like its relatives do; in any case only the Socorro tropical parula, Socorro towhee and Socorro wren would seem to possess songs that might serve as models for the mockingbirds, and except the parula these are not often found in the mockingbird's core habitat.